input-output-hk/mantis-ops/README.md

 ### Mantis-Ops Namespaces

-* The mantis-ops deployed infrastructure is separated into namespaces where jobs can either run in the main testnet namespace, `mantis-testnet` or a different namespace.
+* The mantis-ops deployed infrastructure is separated into namespaces where jobs can either run in the main testnet namespace, `mantis-kevm` or a different namespace.
 * In general, use of the appropriate namespace as a parameter will be required when interacting with the mantis-ops projects.
 * Examples of this are:
   * From the Monitoring webpage, some dashboards may include a Nomad namespace parameter near the top of the dashboard; also some queries may be parameterized with namespace